303-799-8155

 Is divorce 50/50 in Colorado?

 No, property distribution is not automatically 50/50.
 The state of Colorado is considered an “equitable distribution” state.
-Property is distributed according to what a court deem is fair, depending on the circumstances.
+Property is distributed according to what a court deems fair, depending on the circumstances.

 What does “equitable distribution” mean in Colorado?